MicrosoftDocs/azure-docs/articles/container-registry/container-registry-task-run-template.md

 ---
-title: Run task using template
+title: Quick task run with template
-description: Run an ACR quick task using an Azure Resource Manager template ms.topic: article ms.date: 04/22/2020
+description: Queue an ACR task run to build an image using an Azure Resource Manager template ms.topic: article ms.date: 04/22/2020
 ---